-The Piedmont Crossing development that borders Ridge Road could have a dramatic impact on the rustic rural character of the road.
+The Piedmont Shady Grove Crossing development that borders lower Ridge Road could have has had a dramatic impact on the rustic rural character of the road.
+A landscaped buffer was included in the development requirements in order to buffer the impacts on the character of the road.
+In addition, the houses in the new development were required to face those in the Grove in order to provide a more friendly relationship.
 All consideration should be sought from County planners and developers to protect the character of the road and the residential ambience within the Town of Washington Grove.

 - Oppose any vehicular access to Ridge Road from the Piedmont Crossing development, including emergency or restricted access.
-Oppose use of Ridge Road by construction vehicles used for development of the property outside of Town boundaries. - Preserve the character of Ridge Road as a country road along its entire length. - Define and protect the strip of wooded land owned by the Town on the southern side of the eastern portion of Ridge Road.
+Oppose use of Ridge Road by construction vehicles used for development of the property outside of Town boundaries. - Preserve the character of Ridge Road as a country road along its entire length. - Define and protect the strip of wooded land owned by the Town on the southern side of the eastern portion of Ridge Road. (done) - Maintain the Meadow as an open field as defined by the Conservation Meadow Park Operation and Use Plan.